pragyy/Data-512-homework_2/README.md

 ## Results

-The above analysis produces following results -
+Using the above analysis we have fecthed the answers for following -
 - **Top 10 countries by coverage:** The 10 countries with the highest total articles per capita (in descending order).
 - **Bottom 10 countries by coverage:** The 10 countries with the lowest total articles per capita (in ascending order) .
 - **Top 10 countries by high quality:** The 10 countries with the highest high quality articles per capita (in descending order) .